etherzhhb/Shang/README.md

     end
     ]=]}

-In this script, we configure the period of corresponding paltform and parameter of function units.
+In this script, we configure the target period of the hardware implemenation and setup the parameters about the function units in the target FPGA platform.
 We make the latency table for the combinational logic.(to be continued...)

-In configure.lua, we have to include the EP2C35F672C6.lua with the following
+Then we can include the EP2C35F672C6.lua in configure.lua with the following
 statement:

     -- load platform information script
     dofile(InDir ..
 'EP2C35F672C6.lua')

 ######4.
 Setup the other configuration.######
-User will find the other configuration in the example configure.lua at the XXXX.
+User will find the other configuration in the example configure.lua in the testsuit build directory.
 As a whole the example configure.lua should look like this(without the configuration information mentioned in setp 4):
 <pre><code>-- Setup the input and output path.
 InDir = [[D:/float64_add/]]
 OutDir = Indir